totu/NodeBot/README.md

 2. JSDOM requires Python 2.7 (NOT 3.2), so you need to install it from http://www.python.org.

-3. Install IRC, Request and jsdom via npm:
+3. Run npm install
-	`npm install irc request url jsdom`
+	`npm install`

 4. Copy `app.js` desired folder.

 5. Configure bot's basic information
-	* From `app.js` change server, channel and botsnick to what you want.
+	* From `app.js` change server, channel and bot's nick to what you want.
 	* From `\node_modules\irc\lib\irc.js` you can change username, port and all the rest.

 5. Start the program.